Language selection

-Our Independent Environmental Monitoring Program (IEMP) results from 2014, 2015, 2016, 2017, and 2020/2021 are consistent with the results submitted by NB Power, supporting our assessment that the licensee’s environmental protection program is effective.
-The results add to the body of evidence that people and the environment in the vicinity of the Point Lepreau nuclear generating site are protected and that there are no anticipated health impacts from the operation of the nuclear generating site.
+Our Independent Environmental Monitoring Program (IEMP) results from 2014, 2015, 2016, 2017, 2020/2021, and 2024 are consistent with the results submitted by NB Power, supporting our assessment that the licensee’s environmental protection program is effective.
+The IEMP results add to the body of evidence that people and the environment in the vicinity of the Point Lepreau nuclear generating site are protected and that there are no anticipated health impacts from the operation of the facilities on the site.

 Legend